sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

    The plots show the mean grade for students in Anastasia’s and Bernadette’s tutorials.
 Error bars depict 95\% confidence intervals around the mean.
-   Visually, it does look like there’s a real difference between the groups, though it’s hard to say for sure.
+   Visually, it does look like there is a real difference between the groups, though it is hard to say for sure.

 .. ----------------------------------------------------------------------------